dwhiffing/fury/content/aar/mf/mf3_aj/body.md

 site, and deal with them from a safe standoff before the A-7s arrive).
 The Spanish frigates decide to fly their FLIR-equipped helicopter up the coast in the dark at extremely low altitude and hunt for hidden SAM sites.
-What they find is hidden SSM sites\!
+What they find is hidden SSM sites!
 The naval bombardment of Algiers is postponed until the surface search radar can be knocked out...